McGlennons Solicitors -Terms of Business

-McGlennons Solicitors have £2 million Professional Indemnity Cover per case- details of the extent of cover are available for inspection
+McGlennons Solicitors has £2 million Professional Indemnity Cover per case – details of the extent of cover are available for inspection.

-Our liability to you for a breach of your instructions shall be limited to £2,000,000, unless we expressly state a higher amount in the letter accompanying these terms of business.
+Our liability to you for a breach of our duty of care or instruction shall be limited to £2,000,000, unless we expressly state a higher amount in the letter accompanying these terms of business.
 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs or losses attributable to lost profits or opportunities.